AbdelhakRazi/AbdelhakRazi/README.md

 I'm a **software engineer** in my final year of a master's program, currently working at **Ericsson**.
 My experience spans **C++ and Erlang software development for 5G, security automation in Java, and backend development**.
 I'm passionate about **high-performance systems, backend engineering, and network software**.

 ## What I currently do at Ericsson and University
-**Software Engineering** – Developing high-performance networking and telecom solutions, optimizing protocols and system efficiency.
+**Software Engineering** – Developing high-performance networking software, evolving around C++, Python, Erlang.
-**Backend Development** – Designing and building scalable APIs, working with databases, and architecting distributed systems.
+**Cybersecurity & Automation** – Implementing cybersecurity testing and automating workflows using industry-standard tools and frameworks.
-**Security & Automation** – Implementing security testing and automating workflows using industry-standard tools and frameworks.
+**AI/ML Engineering** - Building AI software and data pipelines using Python, trying to implement newer and efficient algorithms

 ## 📬 Let's Connect